Back of My Hand (Gemma Hayes song)

 "Back of My Hand" is the third single by Irish singer-songwriter Gemma Hayes taken from her Night on My Side album release.
-The single was released in Ireland on 26 September 2002.
-The single was released Source Records.
+The single was released on 30 September 2002 by Source Records.

 Two versions of the single were released - incorporating slightly different covers and track listings.
 The second CD was very limited upon release and the single was only available in Ireland.

 A re-worked version of the track appeared on the 2003 US release of Night on My Side.
 A digital version of the song appeared on iTunes on 1 March 2003.

 Music video

 The music video was directed by Sam Brown.
 The video was shot on location in America and features Hayes avoiding two business men dressed in suits.
 Towards the end of the video Hayes stumbles across a child.

 Track listing

 CD 1

 All songs written by Gemma Hayes.